 The defense of a DWI case is a structured process.
 First, we collect the written evidence.
 There will be a number of reports and other filings given to you after arrest.
 Next, we personally interview the arresting officer and any other police on scene.
 Then, we subpoena all video evidence.
 Here in Charlotte, we have “in car” video recording equipment.
 There are also “body camera” recordings as well.
 Once we have all State’s evidence, we thoroughly review everything.

 As your Charlotte DWI attorney, our job is to evaluate the State’s case and any legal or factual issues.
 In our experience, how you appear in the videos can make or break your case.
 Jurors are people.
 Everyone knows what “drunk” or “impaired” looks like and sounds like.
 Our lawyers prefer video evidence because it eliminates the “he said, she said.”
-A breath machine gives a “number.”
-But your recorded video can cause a jury to question the reported BAC.
-And a question can be argued to be “reasonable doubt.”
+While a breath machine gives a “number,” a recorded video can cause a jury to question that reading.
+And a question from a single juror is “reasonable doubt.”

 If you want a trial, we go to court.
-No matter what eventually happens, a Charlotte DWI attorney has to prepare every case for trial.
-If best for the case, you have to fight for your client in court.
-At our firm, we actually prefer a jury trial if defending on the merits.
-District Court is appropriate for legal motions.
-However, for factual issues, a jury trial is your best opportunity for justice.
-While there is a stigma towards DWI, jurors want to be fair.
-Why?
-Because they want the same if they ever face a DUI arrest.
-In trial, we show them how the State’s case does not meet the high standard required to convict.
-In addition, we show them the evidence that shows you are “not guilty.”
-Trials separate lawyers from DWI litigators.
-Make sure your lawyer is willing to fight.
-If not, get another attorney.
+While most cases resolve by plea, a Charlotte DWI attorney must prepare every case for trial.
+At our firm, we prefer a jury trial if trying a case on the merits.
+Because District Court is in front of a judge only, we usually argue legal motions there.
+But for factual issues, we believe a jury trial is your best option.
+Almost everyone has a negative bias towards DUI, juries can be tough.
+However, we still believe jurors want to be fair.
+After all, they would want the same if facing a DWI arrest.
+At trial, we argue the State’s evidence does not prove you guilty beyond a reasonable doubt.
+Better make sure your lawyer is willing to fight in court.
+If not, you should hire another attorney.

 The first critical decision you have to make is which DWI lawyer to hire.
 After you get released from jail, go home and get some sleep.
 You have been up all night and are exhausted.
 It is difficult to make good decisions when tired.
 Instead, after you get some rest, start your own research.
 With so many attorneys available, everyone knows a “good lawyer.”
 Friends and family give recommendations.
 This is a great place to start but don’t stop there.
 Rather, review several firms before choosing one.

-Carefully compare the credentials of different attorneys.
+Carefully compare the credentials of different Charlotte DWI attorney law firms.
 Then, personally meet with those that impress you and ask them tough questions.
 Get a feel for whether they are a right fit for you.
 Once you complete your research, hire the Charlotte DWI attorney that gives you the most confidence but also puts you at ease.
 At a minimum, come meet with our lawyers.
 We will give you some initial answers and options to consider.
 You are going to feel better after you talk with us.
 Call now.

-For an free evaluation of your case, call Charlotte DWI attorney Robert J. Reeves at (704) 351-7979 or email firstname.lastname@example.org.
+For an free case evaluation, call Charlotte DWI attorney Robert J. Reeves at (704) 351-7979 or email email@example.com.